Online matching games in bipartite expanders and applications: Introduction

-The left graph below has offline matching up to $2$ elements, but it does not have incremental matching up to $2$ elements.
-The right graph has the latter type, but it does not have dynamic matching up to $2$.\footnote{The Requester wins the game on the right graph above with the following sequence of requests and retractions of requests.
-He first adds the middle left element, and the Matcher has to assign to it the top right neighbor (otherwise the Requester wins at the next step by adding the bottom left node).
-Requester next adds the top left node which can only be matched with the right bottom node, and at next step he retracts the left middle node and adds the bottom left node.
-At each moment at most $2$ left nodes have active matching requests and we conclude that the right graph does not have dynamic matching up to $2$ elements.}
+A fully connected bipartite graph with right size $K$ has online matching up to $K$.
+Both graphs below have offline matching up to~$2$ elements, but neither has online matching up to~$2$ elements\footnote{ Requester wins the game on the right graph above with the following sequence of requests and retractions.
+He first adds the middle left element.
+Matcher has to assign to it the top right neighbor (otherwise the Requester wins at the next step by adding the bottom left node).
+Requester next adds the top left node, which can only be matched with the right bottom node.
+At next step he retracts the left middle node and adds the bottom left node.
+At each moment at most $2$ left nodes have active matching requests and we conclude that the right graph does not have online matching up to~$2$. } The right one has incremental matching up to~2 and the left one does not.